-is going to involve those sorts of approaches.
-It's It's It's It's traction of the of the the tissues, underneath the musculature, traction, torsion, vibration combination of all of those.
-So you're working down through the deep levels of fasciae.
+Is going to involve those sorts of approaches.
+It's traction of the tissues underneath the musculature, traction, torsion, vibration, combination of all of those.
+So you're working down through the deep levels of fascia.

+What's the vibration achieving?

+Who knows?

-What's the vibration achieving Who knows?
-You said that you can be slightly controversial and of course, I can remember that college people will be saying, I can feel the tissues want me to go in this direction want me to do that.
-And of course, yeah, and your hands, you can feel that things.
-You might want to do this, but you're a bit more blunt.
+You said that you can be slightly controversial and of course, I can remember at college people will be saying, I can feel the tissues want me to go in this direction, want me to do that.
+And of course, yeah, under your hands, you can feel that things want to do this.
+You might not want to do this, but you're a bit more blunt.
 But it works.

-Well, it's more the fact you'll you'll try different.
-What you're trying, you go in and you feel the structure, it's initially it'll be your client is tense, it takes a little bit of time for them to relax and trust your hands and feel safe with you.
+Well, it's more the fact, what you're trying, you go in and you feel the structure, initially it'll be your client is tense, it takes a little bit of time for them to relax and trust your hands and feel safe with you.
 Once you've got that, then you can go a bit deeper.
-And then you start to feel when you start tensioning tissues in one direction tensioning tissues in a different direction.
-When you explore those different directions, you suddenly find Well, one area definitely feels more tight.
-When I put it this way than it does the other.
-And your experience, you know, that isn't shouldn't be the case, you could do it on the alternative side if you want to be sure.
-And then you'll work on that at the vibration.
-Again, it's just a way of stimulating relaxation circulation.
-Just like we know that vibration.
-Does that on any part of the body, isn't it?
+And then you start to feel when you start tensioning tissues in one direction, tensioning tissues in a different direction.
+Once you explore those different directions, you suddenly find well, one area definitely feels more tight when I put it this way than it does the other.
+And you'll experience, you know, that shouldn't be the case, you could do it on the alternative side if you want to be sure.
+And then you'll work on that.
+The vibration, again, it's just a way of stimulating relaxation, circulation.
+Just like we know that vibration does that on any part of the body, doesn't it?

-I remember we were taught to remind course to do lymphatic drainage techniques which involved vibration over the sternum.
-Do you do Did you or do you show lymphatic drainage.
+I remember we were taught during my course to do lymphatic drainage techniques which involved vibration over the sternum.
+Did you or do you do lymphatic drainage?

-Don't do too much lymph.
-I didn't really do any lymphatic drainage apart from someone who's had an injury.
-And I tend not to get involved with lymphatic drainage on the whole.
-But if someone's had pleurisy, they've had chronic chest infections and that sort of thing.
-I'll, I'll apply the same idea on to the chest as I would on the abdomen only in terms of visceral work, you've got direct application.
-So I'm gonna go through these tissues I'm going to make as close to contact as I can with the structure and do something with it.
+Don't do too much, I didn't really do any lymphatic drainage apart from someone who's had an injury.
+I tend not to get involved with lymphatic drainage on the whole.
+But if someone's had pleurisy, they've had chronic chest infections and that sort of thing, I'll apply the same idea on to the chest as I would on the abdomen only in terms of visceral work, you've got direct application.
+So I'm gonna go through these tissues, I'm going to make as close to contact as I can with the structure and do something with it.
 That's a direct technique.
-If you're working on the media steel area, you haven't got direct contact.
+If you're working on the mediastinal area, you haven't got direct contact.
 So it's an indirect technique.
-So you're going to use your hands to twist and torsion, the sternum, mobilise the ribcage, some of it will be basic osteoporotic in that, but others will be quite forceful, torsional movements on the on the standing which has an indirect on the tissue underneath.
-Yeah, you could apply vibration, absolutely no reasonably.
+So you're going to use your hands to twist and torsion the sternum, mobilise the ribcage, some of it will be basic osteopathy, but others will be quite forceful, torsional movements on the sternum which has an indirect on the tissue underneath.
+You could apply vibration, absolutely no reason you couldn't.

 So I suspect I'm gonna get a pretty short answer on this.
-So let's suppose for a second, that model here has chronic lymphedema and one of her legs is twice the size of the other one, what are you going to do back?
+So let's suppose for a second, that our model here has chronic lymphedema and one of her legs is twice the size of the other one, what are you going to do about it?

-And we're going to send her to the GP and get her on drugs.
+I'm going to send her to the GP and get her on drugs.
 I'm gonna do nothing with it.

-Is that because you don't know how you don't believe there is anything
+Is that because you don't know how, or don't believe there is anything you can do?

-I don't believe there's anything you can do as a MSK.
-Specialist, frankly,
+I don't believe there's anything you can do as a MSK specialist, frankly.